 - If you are on a budget, choose good-value accommodation so that you have extra time on safari.
 This increases your chances of seeing births, kills or crossings.

-Best Wildebeest Migration Safari Tours
+Best Migration Safari Tours

 Our tour ideas are exactly that – sample itineraries to give you an idea of costs, flights and how different destinations work together.
 All are completely customisable to your personal timing, budget and preferences.